[Author: Carmel McNamara, IOS Press]

 The journal, which will publish the first issue of Volume 50 in a matter of weeks, is undergoing a number of changes to mark this occasion.
 Perhaps, the most visually evident will be the new cover and branding (you can get a sneak peak of a portion of the new cover below).
 An updated publishing format has also been adopted and, behind-the-scenes, the metadata of all published articles are undergoing necessary adjustments to ensure that all our content is as accessible as possible and to further improve discoverability.

-As of 2020, the coverage of EPL has been broadened.
-The journal has a variety of article types available and authors are invited to consider submitting research and review articles (which will undergo peer review), after reading the guidelines for manuscript preparation via the various links above.
+As of 2020, the journal has a wider variety of article types available, covering a wide range of topics.
+Authors are invited to consider submitting research and review articles (which will undergo peer review), after reading the guidelines for manuscript preparation via the various links above.
 For a full list of the topics covered in the journal, see the Aims & Scope.
 Such manuscripts can then be submitted to the ediorial team via new online system (Editorial Manager).
 We also welcome other content, such as commentaries (perspectives and policy forums), short reports, etc. For guidelines on these types of articles, go here.

 With the expansion of the type of content that is published in EPL, there is also a need to widen the pool of expertise.
 Tomme Young, EPL’s long-serving Managing Editor, comments on this in her upcoming Editorial: “Substantively, we are more fully embracing the ‘policy’ side of our mandate, beginning intensive efforts to seek out articles that are more ‘data-driven’ and to support the international goals of ‘science-based’ environmental action by demonstrating the facts underlying calls for action.
 Board expansion is intended to add new voices and perspectives, including a strong emphasis on scientific policy contributions, especially statistical bodies.”